apache/gravitino/docs/how-to-use-relational-entity-storage.md

 Gravitino supports using `Relational Entity Storage` to store metadata after version `0.5.0`.

 #### Target users
-`Relational Entity Storage` is mainly aimed at users who are accustomed to using RDBMS to store data or lack available KV storage to help them better to use Gravitino.
+`Relational Entity Storage` is mainly aimed at users who are accustomed to using `RDBMS` to store data or lack available a KV storage, and want to use Gravitino.

 #### Advantages
 With `Relational Entity Storage`, you can quickly deploy Gravitino in a production environment and take advantage of relational